23technologies/attach-scs-seed/README.md

 Adjust variables in environment/standard.tfvars to suit your needs.

+Add the gardener-apiserver.yaml kubeconfig to the terraform/ folder.
+This kubeconfig should access the virtual-gardener-apiserver in your garden-cluster

 ## Build up Gardener

 **make sure that no other testbed is already in the project.**